cratermoon/cratermoon/README.md

 ## Education

-University of Texas at Austin
-Bachelor of Journalism
+University of Texas at Austin, Bachelor of Journalism

 Coursework was primarily documentary photojournalism; electives included 20 hours of computers science courses covering algorithms, FORTRAN, Pascal, assembly language, and Prolog